chintanop/health-vocabulary-rest-api/README.md

 HaVOC - Health Vocabulary REST API
 ==========================
-HaVoc a simple REST API to quickly build smart health apps powered by health/biomedical vocabularies.
+HaVoc a simple REST API to quickly integrate smart semantic search capabilities in your health apps.
+Use HaVoc to leverage the knowledge of hundreds of health/biomedical vocabularies spanning millions of medical terms and relationships in a jiffy.

 Some use-cases: